 Played for laughs in Danny Phantom.
 When the family temporarily get filthy rich, they move.
 Jack wants to call their new home "Fenton Works 2: This Time, it's Personal".

 Total Drama Island's second season was called Total Drama Action (shift to movie-themed challenges on an abandoned film lot) and the third season was named Total Drama World Tour (traveling the world and spoofing musicals).
 Season four will be titled Total Drama Revenge of the Island (original location, different cast).

 Originally named Aqua Teen Hunger Force for no particular reason, the show was 'rebooted' (to exactly the same thing) and renamed Aqua Unit Patrol Squad 1, then 're-rebooted' (to exactly the same thing again) and renamed Aqua Something You Know Whatever.
+And then again to Aqua TV Show Show.
 The only real change is the opening credits.

 Microsoft Windows 7 is an oddly numbered release.
 Since Windows 3.x, Microsoft abandoned the numbering system but released more than four iterations of Windows, including Windows 95, NT, 98, 2000, Millennium Edition, XP, Server 2003, Vista before returning to the numbering system with Windows 7.
 Even if we are selective in which editions we count as actual significant releases, the latest Windows should still be higher than the 7th major release.